-Members will have prompt access to all relevant information that affects their bonded warehouse status and have a forum to share and benchmark.
-The opportunity to influence policy and shape the future is there as the BWA are amongst a select group that is sought out for its views and assessment of issues impacting the industry.
+Members will have prompt access to all relevant information that affects their Customs or Excise warehouse status and have a forum to share and benchmark.
+The opportunity to influence policy and shape the future is there as the BWA are amongst a select group that is sought out by HMRC for its views and assessment of issues impacting the industry.

 HMRC specialists within the BWA are available to give advice and guidance on all matters relating to the operation of Customs and Excise Warehouses and the HMRC rules and regulations that govern them.
 This extends to offering Awareness Training and annual Health checks to ensure that our members and staff are aware of the obligations and processes when operating a Customs or Excise warehouse operation.

 Within the membership there exists a huge amount of knowledge and experience across all sectors of the industry which can be tapped into and exploited.
 A number of activities ranging from Seminars/Webinars, on specific topics, to informative networking events and special interest groups are planned each year which has proved to be very successful in building relationships and developing interaction between fellow professionals with shared interests.

 Enhance your professional credibility and visibility by belonging to one of the respected and widely known associations within the UK.
 Advertise on the BWA website to enhance your company’s profile.
 Current membership is set at £375 per year and is reviewed annually at the AGM held in June.